Bill Good Marketing

 But that’s not the case.

 Getting referrals from current clients is one of the best acquisition channels available.
-Once you get your referral system set up, it becomes a low-touch channel that runs on its own.
+Once you get your referral system set up, it becomes a low-touch channel that runs on its own and supports long-term client retention.

 Most advisors make the mistake of asking clients if they have people they can refer.
 Quizzing them in this way puts clients on the spot, making it hard for clients to come up with an answer.
 Rather than putting both of you in this awkward position, there’s a much subtler and easy way to get referrals.